Nalla06/jenkins-cicd-argo-k8/README.md

 # My Project

-This project includes a DevOps pipeline.
+This project includes a DevOps pipelines.